ToolmanP/Thoughtcrime/pages/Linker.md

 - This is a symbol hidden in the linker script and won't be exported to the global symbol table.
 - > ENTRY(symbol)
 - This defines a entry point of the program basically the start symbol of the text section.
+-
+- ## Alignment
+- > ALIGN(4K)
+- This is simple.
+We strictly align the location counter to 4K Page.
 - ## Defining Sections And Other Stuffs
 - ```linker
   .text [./ALIGN(4K)]: { *(.text*)}